Victims of a car accident suffer immense physical, financial, and emotional loss.

 According to the Missouri tort liability system, a party will be determined to be “at fault” or cause of the accident and that party becomes legally responsible for all the damages caused by the car accident.
 The damages will then be processed through the driver’s auto insurance company.

 Attorneys can do several things for accident victims:

 - Your insurance company will try to settle your case for the lowest possible amount.
 An experienced attorney understands the true value of your injury claim and can advise you on whether to settle or whether to fight for all the compensation you deserve.

 - The insurance company will try to settle your case early, before all of your expenses are known.
 An experienced personal injury attorney, like Christopher Hoffmann, understands that serious injuries can have consequences long after the initial accident.
 A lawyer who works for you — and you alone — will advise you not to settle too soon.

 - The insurance company has its own lawyers working to limit your financial recovery and even to find loopholes so they do not need to pay you at all.
 Your attorney is your own legal advocate dedicated to protecting your interests.
 Having your own lawyer levels the playing field.
 Even attorneys who do not practice personal injury law usually retain a skilled personal injury attorney to represent them or their family members if they are injured.

 Talk to a lawyer for Free 24/7 (314) 361-4242

 Our Accident Claim Lawyers fight to get compensation for injury victims.
 They have earned their credentials through successful negotiations and vigorous courtroom trial representation.
-With more than 20 years of experience and thousands of successful cases to his credit, Accident Attorney Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of Vehicle Accidents in St. Louis, Missouri.
+With 25 years of experience and thousands of successful cases to his credit, Accident Attorney Christopher Hoffmann focuses his practice exclusively on handling injury claims arising out of Vehicle Accidents in St. Louis, Missouri.